Opinion | Trump just said the corrupt part out loud — with a bullhorn

 One reporter who got this right is CNN’s Jim Acosta.
 He noted that Trump himself had tied the vaccine’s release to Election Day, and added that numerous public health experts both inside and outside the administration “have all said consistently that the vaccine will not be available until the end of the year or the beginning of next year.”

-In other words, the Democrats’ skepticism of Trump’s intentions towards the process aligns with what numerous stakeholders directly involved in it have themselves told us about what’s really happening.
+In other words, the Democrats’ skepticism of Trump’s intentions toward the process aligns with what numerous stakeholders directly involved in it have themselves told us about what’s really happening.
 Assertions of grounds for this skepticism should not be reduced to just more tactical maneuvering for political advantage in a tit-for-tat.

 One question is why Trump was so explicit in confirming all this: After all, you’d think being this open about his political timetable would undercut his own efforts, since if Trump goes through with this scheme, many Americans will now understand why he rushed it through and won’t trust the announcement.
 Why do this at all?